 Can I Get Social Security Disability If I Haven't Worked in a Long Time?

-Social Security disability (SSDI) is a federal disability program available to those who have worked enough, in recent years, to have paid a significant amount into the Social Security system through FICA taxes deducted from their paychecks.
+Social Security disability insurance (SSDI) is a federal disability program available to workers who become disabled and can no longer work.
+To be eligible, you must have worked enough in recent years to have paid a significant amount into the Social Security system through FICA or self-employment taxes.

 SSDI Works Like Insurance

-Like all insurance policies, SSDI coverage will lapse after a certain amount of time if you don't pay the premium—meaning, if you stop paying FICA taxes into the Social Security system.
-The date when your federal disability insurance (SSDI) lapses is called the DLI (date last insured).
+Like all insurance policies, SSDI coverage will lapse after a certain amount of time if you don't pay the premium—meaning if you stop paying Social Security taxes.
+The date when your federal disability insurance (SSDI) lapses is called your "date last insured" (DLI).

-It may seem counterintuitive that someone who has worked most of his or her adult life could be denied SSDI after paying thousands or even tens of thousands into the Social Security system.
-However, SSDI is not a savings account, but a federal disability insurance program, and if you haven ''t paid FICA taxes in the last 10 years you may find that you are no longer covered.
+It might seem counterintuitive that you could be denied SSDI after working most of your life and paying thousands or even tens of thousands into the Social Security system.
+But SSDI isn't a savings account.
+It's a federal disability insurance program, and if you worked much in the last 10 years, you might find that you're no longer covered.

 When Will SSDI Coverage Lapse?